 Marriage visitor visa is also required if you are travelling to the UK to give notice of intention to get married.
 The visa is granted for six months and would be suitable both for filing notice of intention to marry and for the marriage ceremony and reception.

 Ironically, fiancés of British citizens may find it more difficult to get a marriage visitor visa to the UK than people who do not have this connection with the UK.
 This is because their intention to leave the UK after the wedding may be subjected to more intensive scrutiny than otherwise.
-The rigidity and hostility of the immigration rules towards foreign spouses also contributes as a negative factor.

 Business visitors do not need special permission for the following activities: